fbpx

 Many people assume that entrepreneurship means working without guidance or support.
 When people think of entrepreneurs, they often think of a lone visionary trying to build a business from nothing.
 That may be a common situation for traditional entrepreneurs, but franchisees get a much better deal.

 When you opt for self-employment through franchising, you opt into an established network of support.
 I know this is true because I’ve experienced it firsthand.
 As a new franchise owner, you’ll be able to tap into a directory of established owners who can offer practical tips or just sympathy to make the startup process easier.
 And the network doesn’t go away just because you get some experience under your belt.
-Even today, I can pick up the phone and call another franchise owner for encouragement or advice–but now I also have the pleasure of paying things forward and being the encourager and advisor for others.
-There are probably some franchise networks where owners are more competitive with each other, but most franchisors prefer to encourage cooperation.
-After all, it’s in their best interests for everyone to succeed.
+Any time on your ownership journey, you can pick up the phone and call another franchise owner for encouragement or advice–but you’ll also gain the pleasure of paying things forward and being the encourager and advisor for others.

 Fear of the Unfamiliar